 - Safety First: Ensure you understand and follow all safety protocols to avoid potential hazards.
 Invest in proper personal protective equipment (PPE) like gloves and safety glasses.
 Remember, even seemingly minor mistakes can have serious consequences.

-Hiring Certified EV charger Installers
+Hiring Certified EV Charger Installers

 While the DIY path offers potential cost savings, there are situations where professional installation is the wiser choice.
 Here’s why: